Queen Isabella II

 from the left frame line.
 Known cancelled with long black horizontal bars or

 bogus circular date stamp.
-(Similar die to Gooding #15F2) Gooding #17F4 Jean de Sperati Forgery.
-The genuine stamp has
+(Similar die to Gooding #15F2) Gooding #17F4 Jean de Sperati

-a crack in the bottom frame line below 'C' of 'FRANCO', whereas in the
+Forgery.
+The genuine stamp has a crack in the bottom frame line below 'C'

-forgery, the crack is reduced to a white spot.
-The seond 'R' of 'CORREOS' has
+of 'FRANCO', whereas in the forgery, the crack is reduced to a white spot.

-no top left serif, has a double break at the right and the tail is broken off
+The second 'R' of 'CORREOS' has no top left serif, has a double break at the

-at the loop.
-In the word 'INTERIOR', the second 'I' has a crack on the right.
+right and the tail is broken off at the loop.
+In the word 'INTERIOR', the

-The final 'R' is broken at the head, has a white spot in the upright and
+second 'I' has a crack on the right.
+The final 'R' is broken at the head, has

-another in the tail.
-Die proofs exist in black and in color, as well as
+exist in black and in colour, as well as unused and used reproductions.
+Some

-unused and used reproductions.
-Some copies are known with a 'Sperati
+copies are known with a 'Sperati Reproduction'

-Reproduction' handstamp in purple on the back.
+handstamp in purple on the back.
 Gooding #17F5 A very dangerous forgery.
-The 's' of 'Rs' is further away from
+The 's' of 'Rs' is further away from the upper stroke than in the

-the upper stroke than in the genuine and there is no period after the 's'.
+genuine and there is no period after the 's'.
+The bottom right circle is

-The bottom right circle is broken at the bottom by a slanted line.
-The two
+broken at the bottom by a slanted line.
+The two semi-circles above the '2'

-semi-circles above the '2' are incomplete and do not touch the bottom frame
+are incomplete and do not touch the bottom frame

 line.
 Known unused or cancelled.
 This forgery is also known to exist with the